microsoft/azure-pipelines-yaml/design/process-parameters.md

 # Process parameters

-We need a way to take queue-time inputs, giving pipeline authors the right amount of control / expressivity.
+We need a way to take run-time inputs, giving pipeline authors the right amount of control / expressivity.
 YAML pipelines already accept parameters when used as part of a template.
 Process parameters are a natural evolution of that syntax.

 Scenarios:
-- Pipeline users can supply different values to tools and tasks at queue time
+- Pipeline users can supply different values to tools and tasks at run time
-- Pipeline authors can control the types, ranges allowed, and defaults for queue-time parameters
+- Pipeline authors can control the types, ranges allowed, and defaults for run-time parameters
-- Pipeline authors can allow flexible, queue-time control over stages/jobs to run, including adding/removing matrix legs
+- Pipeline authors can allow flexible, run-time control over stages/jobs to run, including adding/removing matrix legs
-- The pipeline itself can be altered at queue time: pools, agentspecs, service connections, environments, and more
+- The pipeline itself can be altered at run time: pools, agentspecs, service connections, environments, and more

 ## Syntax